A skeletal high-order structure preserving scheme for advection-diffusion equations: Discrete setting and scheme

-Note that a discrete density $\u_\D$ is not a collection of polynomials (which is highlighted by the use of the wave underlined letter $\u$), but it enjoys positivity, both on cells and edges, since it is defined as the exponential of real functions.
-Following the relation $\nabla u = e^l \nabla l $, we define the discrete gradient $G_\M (\u_\D) : \Omega \to \R^d$ of a discrete density $\u_\D$ as the following piecewise continuous function:
+Note that a discrete density $\u_\D$ is not a collection of polynomials (which is highlighted by the use of the wave {under u}), but it enjoys positivity, both on cells and faces, since it is defined as the exponential of real functions.